PhilipMostert/intSDM/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NorwaySDMs
+# intSDM

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of NorwaySDMs is to create reproducible species distribution models across Norway using INLA.
+The goal of intSDM is to create reproducible species distribution models across Norway using INLA.

 ## Installation